-“We played a big charity game in Chicago for a Jewish hospital,” she recounted.
+At first, Eisen’s ball-playing drew a mixed reaction from family members.
+“We played a charity game in Chicago for a Jewish hospital,” she said.
 “My name and picture were in every Jewish paper.
 My uncle, who had said, ‘You shouldn’t be playing baseball—you’ll get a bad reputation, a bad name,’ was in the stands, and he was just bursting with pride that I was there.”

-Eisen’s best season was in 1946, when she made the all-star team, leading the league in triples and stealing 128 bases for Peoria.
+The speedy Eisen was a fine defensive outfielder and a great base stealer.
+Her best season was in 1946, when she made the all-star team, leading the league in triples and stealing 128 bases for Peoria.
 In 1949, she was picked for an all-star team that toured Latin America.
 In 1995, the authoritative Total Baseball encyclopedia named her one of the league’s twenty greatest players.

 Eisen made $400 a month, “good money,” she said, at a time when banks paid women only $60 a month.
-Before she joined the league, she had applied for work at the Bank of America, which sponsored a softball team in L.A.
+Before she joined the league, she had applied for work at the Bank of America, which sponsored a softball team in Los Angeles.
 “You’d work for the bank, then play for the team.
 I had my interview, but I never heard from them,” Eisen recalled.
 “My girlfriend, who played on the team, told me they didn’t hire me because I was Jewish—but she only told me that twenty years later because she didn’t want to hurt my feelings.”

 Eileen said she did not encounter antisemitism in the AAGPBL, and there were other Jewish players: Anita Foxx, Blanche Schachter, and Margaret Wigiser.
 She did recall one anecdote: “Once when I was playing for Fort Wayne, I was out in the outfield and I thought there were three out.
 There were only two, but I was coming in from the outfield.
 The manager Bill Wambsganss was waving, ‘Go back, go back.’
 And he turned to one of the players sitting at the bench and said, ‘I never heard of a Jew that couldn’t count.’”

 After Eisen left the AAGPBL in 1952, she settled in the Pacific Palisades area of Los Angeles and starred on softball’s world champion Orange Lionettes until 1957.